38a Saint Georges Terrace, Perth, WA

 Features of Song School include:

-- Stone paving to match the surrounding buildings
+- Stone paving to match the surrounding buildings, and;

 Restoration works were required at the Burt Memorial Hall and St George’s Cathedral.
 This included brick replacement and mortar re-pointing plus matching and carving existing Burt Memorial Hall stone.